MKM12345/Hacker-Style-Editor/README.md

 ## Acknowledgements

-- [Name of any libraries, frameworks, or resources you used]
+- W3SCHOOL editor for testing

 ## Contact

-For questions, suggestions, or any other inquiries, please contact [your-name] via [email address].
+For questions, suggestions, or any other inquiries, feel  free to open a discussion or an issue!

+Thank you!